bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-set-up-advanced-functions.md

 sort_order: 4
 ---

-# Advanced Usage in Sysdig Monitor
+# Set up advanced metrics in Sysdig Monitor

 ## On this page
 - [Use Service Discovery to import application metrics endpoints](#sysdig-service-discovery)